CLI

 Runtime visibility and automation

 --dashboard— Live Rich summary (RSS, sessions, routing, savings estimate).
 Off by default.--metrics-json-file PATH— Overwrites a JSON file each tick with the latestPoolRuntimeSnapshot(good for scripts).
 Grouped under Advanced.--metrics-jsonl PATH— Appends versioned JSON Lines (truncates when the worker starts).
 Each line is one record:schema_version,kind(snapshotorevent),seq,wall_time_unix,payload.
 Snapshots matchPoolRuntimeSnapshot.to_dict(); events carry session lifecycle hints (session_started,session_finished,session_failed).
-Intended foropenrtc tuiand other tail consumers.--dashboard-refresh— Interval in seconds for dashboard, metrics file, and JSONL when--metrics-jsonl-intervalis not set (Advanced).--metrics-jsonl-interval— Override JSONL cadence only (Advanced).
+Tail it withtail -f ./openrtc-metrics.jsonl, pipe it throughjq, or point any log shipper or script at it.--dashboard-refresh— Interval in seconds for dashboard, metrics file, and JSONL when--metrics-jsonl-intervalis not set (Advanced).--metrics-jsonl-interval— Override JSONL cadence only (Advanced).

 Shared default options (discovery)